SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. literalinclude:: /examples/Example.py
    :lines: 11-20

-* *Set the path to the database folder*.
-Specify where the SModelS :ref:`database <databaseStruct>` has been installed and load the database.
+* *Set the path to the database URL*.
+Specify which :ref:`database <databaseStruct>` to use.
+It can be the path to the smodels-database folder, the path to a :ref:`pickle file <databasePickle>` or (starting with v1.1.3) a URL path.

 .. literalinclude:: /examples/Example.py
    :lines: 21-22